 This International Women’s Day, we celebrate the tremendous efforts by women and girls around the world in shaping a more equal future and recovery from the COVID-19 pandemic guided by the theme “Women in leadership: Achieving an equal future in a COVID-19 world.”

-Sepon provides Lao employees with training and career advancement opportunities and support.
+LXML Sepon provides Lao employees with training and career advancement opportunities and support.
 Millions of dollars has been invested in tertiary scholarships for Lao employees to study in Australia and Thailand, in apprentice programs, coaching, formal and on-the-job training to develop industry skills.
 Over 180 Lao nationals are in superintendent and supervisory positions at LXML.
+LXML is continuing to support career growth and employee aspirations to develop Lao professionals for the benefit of the Lao PDR.

-$3 million in tertiary scholarships since 2002 – providing opportunity for Lao employees to study in Australia, New Zealand and Thailand
+• US$4 million in tertiary scholarships for Lao employees to study in Australia, New Zealand, and Thailand since 2002.

-Over 100 trainees for both technical and administration disciplines
+• Over 100 trainees in various technical and administrative disciplines since 2000.